GUIDE 2025

 Best For: Startups, small to mid-sized companies, corporations.

 Fortunately, instead of being just the prettiest of the bunch, Klippa is an effective document management system.
 One of the main reasons is its optical character recognition.
-What makes OCR great is that the system automatically sorts documents the moment you upload them.
+OCR is great because the system sorts documents the moment you upload them.
 This saves time with larger file banks since you don’t have to do the additional sorting after uploading bigger batches.

 Other vital features are approval process control, data verification and extraction, audit readiness, and collaboration tools.

-Klippa also offers employee training and is generally used mainly by small to mid-sized companies, but it can also serve enterprises.
+Klippa also offers employee training and is generally used mainly by small to mid-sized companies but can also serve enterprises.

 3. Seismic